-The members of our nominating and corporate governance committee are , and . is the chair of the nominating and corporate governance committee.
-Effective at the time of this offering, our nominating and corporate governance committee's responsibilities will include:
+The members of our nominating and corporate governance committee are James Geraghty, James Collins and Mark Levin.
+James Geraghty is the chair of the nominating and corporate governance committee.
+Our nominating and corporate governance committee's responsibilities include:

-- recommending to our board of directors the persons to be nominated for election as directors and to each of our board's committees; - reviewing and making recommendations to our board with respect to our board leadership structure; - reviewing and making recommendations to our board with respect to management succession planning; - developing and recommending to our board of directors corporate governance principles; and - overseeing a periodic evaluation of our board of directors.
+- recommending to our board of directors the persons to be nominated for election as directors and to each of our board's committees; - reviewing and making recommendations to our board with respect to our board leadership structure; - reviewing and making recommendations to our board with respect to management succession planning; - developing and recommending to our board of directors corporate governance principles; and - overseeing an annual evaluation of our board of directors.

-We believe that the composition of our nominating and corporate governance committee will meet the requirements for independence under current Nasdaq and SEC rules and regulations.
+We believe that the composition of our nominating and corporate governance committee meets the requirements for independence under current Nasdaq and SEC rules and regulations.